lectrode/xs-update-manjaro/README.md

 <summary><a name="main_perstdir_str"></a>main_perstdir_str</summary>

 * Default: (blank)
-* Defines the directory where persistant timestamps are stored.
+* Defines the directory where persistent timestamps are stored.
 If blank, uses main_logdir_str
 </details>

 <details>